Incorporating Multi-Planar Exercises into Your Routine

 - Mar 30

-Including exercises that target different planes of movement can enhance your strength training routine and improve overall functional fitness.
+Including exercises that target different planes of movement can enhance your strength training routine.
+It also improves overall functional fitness.
 The three main planes of movement are:

 Sagittal Plane: Divides the body into left and right halves.
 Movements include forward and backward motions.